3/13/2025

 Just my opinion…

-When a well-meaning person takes the time to say, “Welcome home” or “Thank you for your service,” I stand as tall as my bad back will allow, and I smile the best a bitter old man can, and I thank them, while giving them the new generational fist bump.
+When a well-meaning young person takes the time to say, “Welcome home” or “Thank you for your service,” I stand as tall as my old bad back will allow, and I smile the best a bitter old man can, and I thank them, while giving them the new generational fist bump.

-Robert Kuhn, 1/22nd Infantry.
+Robert Kuhn, 1/22nd Infantry, Vietnam.

 Author, Rucksack Grunt.